galaxy-iuc/parsec/docs/commands/workflows.rst

 **Help**

-Exports a workflow in json format to a given local path.
+Exports a workflow in JSON format to a given local path.

 **Options**::